Neo-Synephrine (Phenylephrine Hydrochloride)

 What Is Neo-Synephrine Used For?

-Neo-Synephrine is a prescription medication that helps manage blood pressure and heart rate in medical emergencies and during surgical procedures.
+Neo-Synephrine is a medication that helps manage blood pressure and heart rate during medical procedures or in critical situations.

 Primary Uses

-Neo-Synephrine is used to help increase your blood pressure and slow down your heart rate, particularly during surgery or in states of shock.
+It is primarily used to increase blood pressure and reduce heart rate during surgeries or in cases of shock.

 How It Works

-Neo-Synephrine works by causing constriction (narrowing) of your blood vessels, which helps increase blood pressure and regulate heart rate.
+Neo-Synephrine works by constricting blood vessels, which helps to elevate blood pressure.

 Side Effects